-Or more optimistically, note a draft Plan from the California Operator (CAISO) in charge of 80% of the State's grid.
+Or more optimistically, note a draft Plan from California Operator (CAISO) in charge of 80% of the State's grid.
 Drafted in 2022, it laid out State power supply for 2040.
-That would add new 120 GW (or 120,000 megawatts /MW) to meet California's fast-rising demand.
+It would add new 120 GW (or 120,000 megawatts /MW) to meet California's fast-rising demand.
 Largest source, utility-scale solar at 53 GW; battery storage at 37 GW; wind power from out of state 12 GW; offshore wind 10 GW.
-Greater than 4 hours energy storage, 4 GW more.
+Greater than 4 hours of energy storage, 4 GW more.

-Just as vital as what California might add next 20 years - is what it may take away in the Plan.
-2 big targets in its crosshairs, are to slash Natural gas due to its greenhouse gases - and to end current-generation nuclear as exceptionally risky and costly.
+Just as vital as what California might add in next 20 years - is what it may take away in this Plan.
+2 big targets in crosshairs were to slash Natural Gas on greenhouse gases - and to end current-generation Nuclear being exceptionally risky and costly.
 Cutting back on natural gas near-term, however, is a huge ask.
-Gas has long been a core, at heart of California's power - both in-State and imported.
-In 2021 natural gas was key 48.35% of in-State power generation; it was 37.06% of State total energy mix that includes its imported power.
+Gas has long been core at heart of California's power - both in-State and imported electrons.
+In 2021 natural gas was key as 48.35% of in-State power generation; it was 37.06% of State total electricity mix including its imported power.

-So, to target any energy turn away from natural gas in power generation, is no small thing.
-Filling a gaping firm power hole, this Plan seeks for utility-scale solar to triple.
-Energy storage short-term <4 hours via batteries jumping 15x from 2.6 GW it was at in 2021.
-Longer-duration >4 hours energy storage (like pumped water) rising to 4 GW.
+So, to target a turn away from natural gas power generation, is no small thing.
+Makes a gaping firm-power hole ahead.
+Hence this Plan seeks for utility-scale solar to triple.
+Energy storage short-term <4 hours via batteries, would jump 15x from 2.6 GW it was in 2021.
+Longer-duration >4 hours energy storage (like pumped water) rises to 4 GW.
 Of course, these were just plans in 2022.
-How, nearer-term to actually replace those GWs of firm natural gas - plus its lone 1 last nuclear plant by mid-decade - with anything near as energy-rich?
-In 2022 the answer wasn't 100% certain, with threat of rolling blackouts ahead, ahem, real.
-All in an early energy transition that's so far highlighting the demand for yet more natural gas - not far less.
+How near-term, to actually replace GWs of firm natural gas - plus a lone big last nuclear plant mid-decade - with anything near as energy-rich?
+In 2022 the answer wasn't 100% certain, the threat of rolling blackouts soon, ahem, very real.
+In an energy transition so far highlighting greater demand for yet more natural gas - not far less.

-The 2022 Plan anticipates 12 GW of renewables brought in from out of state.
-A new 5.2 GW of wind/sun on the SunZia line from New Mexico/AZ, 4.7 GW transmission of Wyoming's wind by TransWest project.
-They can't happen too soon.
-CAISO's draft Plan projects going from 7.8 GW California wind power, to utilizing 24 GW new wind including from many places 2040.
-In past a lengthy 8-10 years has been needed for grid permits; that's now too long as green electrons are needed, fast.
+The 2022 Plan anticipates 12 GW of renewables is brought from out of state.
+A new 5.2 GW of wind/sun on a SunZia line from New Mexico/AZ; 4.7 GW transmission of Wyoming wind by a TransWest line.
+These GWs can't happen too soon.
+CAISO's draft Plan projected going from 7.8 GW California wind power, to 24 GW new wind including from the West in 2040.
+In past a lengthy 8-10 years was needed for permits; that's now too long, green electrons needed, fast.
 Helpfully, regulatory bureaucracy is being cut of late.
-And its \$30 Billion for transmission upgrades seen as do-able.
-Like \$11 Billion to improve substations & powerlines; \$8 Billion to allow local off-takers to make use of offshore wind, \$11 Billion to bring wind power in from out of state.
+And \$30 Billion for transmission upgrades was seen as do-able.
+Like \$11 Billion to improve substations & powerlines; \$8 Billion to allow local off-takers to use offshore wind, \$11 Billion to bring wind power in from out of state.
 Of course these are Billions - huge sums.
 (As Senator Dirksen joked, 'A billion here and a billion there, and pretty soon you're talking real money').
-But put in context of vast sums spent for oil & gas, \$30 Billion for renewables is relatable.
-Particularly when it means a better resilience for California's \$3 Trillion economy.
-Were that state a nation, it'd be the 5th largest in the world, ahead of even India and the UK.
+But put that in context of the vaster sums spent for oil & gas, and \$30 Billion for renewables is relatable.
+Particularly when it means better resilience for California's \$3 Trillion economy.
+Were this state a nation, it'd be 5th largest in the world, ahead of India and the UK.
+And Blackouts Must Be Avoided.